kaiachain/metaverse-knowledge-kit/docs/dynamic-nfts/dnft-introduction.md

 ***Dynamic NFTs*** (dNFTs) are a type of non-fungible token that has smart contract logic integrated into it.
 This smart contract enables the token to automatically modify its metadata based on both on-chain and off-chain conditions.
 These conditions can be real-time sports scores, weather results, and other external factors such as the price of a currency.
 In the context of dNFTs, the smart contract acts as a controlling unit, providing the underlying NFT with specific instructions on when and how to modify its metadata.

 ## How does a dNFT work? <a id="How does a dNFT work"></a>
 Compared to static NFTs, dynamic NFTs can change their metadata based on external conditions.
-This is achieved with the multi-token standard, which is specified in KIP37 on the Klaytn blockchain platform.
+This is achieved with the multi-token standard, which is specified in KIP37 on the Kaia blockchain platform.
 Dynamic NFTs utilize smart contracts to dictate how and when the metadata of a dNFT should change based on a triggering event, which can be sourced from external data through an oracle or an on-chain event.

 However, to make the changes visible to non-technical users, most dynamic NFTs require some form of metadata change implementation.
 These changes are typically initiated by encoded smart contract logic that takes both on-chain and off-chain data into account.